 As a seasoned presenter, Liz will be offering courses to separated parents throughout the year to enable them to co-parent separately in a more amicable and efficient way.

 Liz is a member of Resolution, The Family Mediation Council and part of The Divorce Solutions Group.

 Your mediation sessions are normally one and a half hours and most couples achieve their objectives within 3 to 5 sessions depending on the complexity of their issues.

-Mediation can be an efficient and speedy process when compared to litigation where each of your solicitor’s hourly costs are £200/220 plus VAT and where the lengthy process involves each Solicitor taking instructions from one party, relaying them to the other party and awaiting a response to pass back with costs mounting at each step.
+Mediation can be an efficient and speedy process when compared to litigation where each of your solicitor’s hourly costs are considerably higher and where the lengthy process involves each Solicitor taking instructions from one party, relaying them to the other party and awaiting a response to pass back - with costs mounting at each step.